Donate to help children and families in Sierra Leone

 SOS Children's Villages has been supporting vulnerable children, young people and families in Sierra Leone since 1974.

 Care in SOS families: For those children who cannot live with their families, SOS Children's Villages provides direct care in SOS families.
 Children grow up with their siblings and are cared for by an SOS parent.
+Some families live in homes in the local community.

 Education: In order to make sure the children have access to quality education, we run kindergartens and schools in Sierra Leone.
 Around 3000 students benefit from our work here.